Translation for texts by other plugins and themes

-WPML includes a mechanism for translating this kind of texts.
+WPML includes a String Translation module, that allows translating this kind of texts.
 By default, it helps users translate the blog’s title, tagline, text widgets and other texts that WordPress generates.
 Other plugins and the theme can also use this mechanism to provide translation for texts that they need to display.

 1. Register the strings that need translation

 When the user creates new strings or updates existing strings, these need to be registered in WPML’s string table.
 To do this call: